 First Scholars FAQs

 Please review the frequently asked questions below, for a better understanding of the program.

 Do I have to complete the Free Application for Federal Student Aid (FAFSA), and if so, by when?
 Accordion Closed

 - Your FAFSA should be completed and submitted by November 15, 2020, (NAU’s priority deadline), to ensure you receive the most funding possible.

-- To qualify for First Scholars, you must submit your FAFSA and have a complete file by April 1.
+- To qualify for First Scholars, you must have a complete FAFSA file by April 1.

 When do I have to pay the $350 enrollment deposit?
 Accordion Closed

 - To qualify for First Scholars, you must also pay your enrollment deposit by April 1.
 Visit NAU’s accept my offer page to make your payment.